 The PNA has found from the GP survey that there is a lack of knowledge in GP practices of all of the services delivered by pharmacies including essential, advanced and public health services.

-Overall, it was found that there is good communication between GP practices and community pharmacies, but improvements can be made in terms of information sharing regarding services available.
+Overall there is good communication between GP practices and community pharmacies, but improvements can be made in terms of information sharing regarding services available.